ZHUZixuan01/ZHUZixuan01.github.io/_showcase/default/welcome.md

     <h2>Welcome!</h2>
     <hr />
     <p>
         Recently, I realized that I need to practice writing more, especially in English.
 Since there are a lot of people that I love around me but I can't express myself very well.
-I will try to writh some blogs from time to time.
+I think I may try to write some blogs from time to time.
     </p>
     <p>
         Have a nice day!